 The Board determines the strategic direction of the Company, regularly reviews the appropriateness of it, and oversees its implementation.
 The Board is ultimately accountable to Newcrest's shareholders for the performance of the business.
-The role of the Board is described in the Board Charter, which is available on the Company's website: https://www.newcrest.com/about-newcrest/corporate-governance.
-The Charter was updated in the 2020 financial year in light of the ASX Principles and Recommendations.
+The role of the Board is described in the Board Charter, which is available on the Company's website: www.newcrest.com/about-newcrest/corporate-governance.